 There is increasing interest in applying sophisticated imaging techniques in preclinical studies as a means of validating biomarkers of progressing disease or as a strategy that permits the conduct of longitudinal investigations without intermediate necropsies.

-Our team at Preclinical Translational Services has broad experience with all imaging modalities commonly used in rodent and nonhuman primate investigations (see below: PET, CT, and MRI).
+Our team at Preclinical Research Services has broad experience with all imaging modalities commonly used in rodent and nonhuman primate investigations (see below: PET, CT, and MRI).
 We have also optimized additional modalities (see below: MEG, IVUS) for CNS and cardiovascular endpoints, especially in nonhuman primates.

 Wake Forest School of Medicine’s Program for Medical Ultrasound has a 40-year history as a leader in ultrasound education and research.
 Today, our scientists and physicians collaborate on new innovations for ultrasound in point-of-care use, imaging and the capability to deliver advanced therapeutic applications.
 We have expertise in ultrasound imaging for both preclinical and clinical trials: